Eagle Mountain mother now faces capital offense

 Leer en español

-Jose Miguel Mora Rodriguez, 33, was arrested Tuesday for investigation of child endangerment.
+• Her husband, Jose Miguel Mora Rodriguez, 33, has also been arrested for investigation of child endangerment.

 A 12-year-old girl and an 8-year-old boy were both tested, and the girl's results came back as clean.
 The boy, however, had positive results for THC metabolite, meaning he had been exposed to or had sufficient contact with marijuana that it was prevalent in his body, according to police.